Best Materials for a Kitchen Backsplash Remodel

 Ceramic tile kitchen backsplash

 Ceramic tile comes in a variety of shapes and colors, making it a good place to start your material search.
-On the lower end of the budget spectrum, you may want to consider ceramic subway tiles.
+On the lower end of the budget spectrum, you may want to consider a subway tile backsplash.
 Ceramic subway tile, known for being both affordable and classic, comes in around $3 a square foot.
 Classic doesn’t have to be boring, though.
 Consider arranging bright white tiles in a different pattern, such as herringbone, to change the aesthetic of the entire room.

 Porcelain tile kitchen backsplash